Zemlja (feudal Bosnia): Usora

+Soli

+Soli or Só was a zemlja located in today's northern Bosnia and Herzegovina, centered around the town of Tuzla.
+Initially, a Slavic župa, the County of Soli became an integral part of Kulin's Bosnia and later both of Banate of Bosnia and of the Kingdom of Bosnia.
+The meaning of the name is "salts".
+With the arrival of the Ottoman Empire around 1512, the names of the villages "Gornje Soli" and "Donje Soli" were translated to "Memlehai-bala" and "Memlehai-zir", literally meaning Upper and Lower Saltworks, resp.
+Zemlja Soli will eventually be incorporated into zemlja Usora in the 14th century.
+Before that happened, Soli was specially organized in the early feudal period.
+As such, it entered the title of Bosnian rulers, but somewhere in the first half of the 14th century it completely merged with Usora.
+Apart from the name and only the approximate territory, we know nothing about the organization of this zemlja.

+Other examples

 Podgorje is another area, which as a whole was part of the Bosnian state.
 It had, at least occasionally, a political organization and a size that corresponded to the physiognomy of a zemlja.
 This is a mountainous area, located between zemljas of Bosna, Hum, Zeta and Drina.
 Only a few scarce information from the Chronicle of Pop Dukljanin speak of the special political organization of Podgorje, but the former political individuality has left its mark on the ethnic and folklore characteristics of the population.
 In any case, at the time of its incorporation into the Bosnian state, Podgorje, as an administrative-political entity, no longer existed.

 Formally, which means in terms of names and compactness of areas, some other regions of the Bosnian state were reminiscent of zemlja.
 These were in actuality a transitional forms between early feudal zemljas and "feudal areas", although by character and time they belong to developed feudalism.
 These are areas comprised 3-5 župas.
 They represented geographical and political entities and the existence of established names indicates a somewhat older age.
 Such were the areas of Drina in the upper basin of the river Drina, Podrinje in the area of the river Drinjača, and Završje, which encompassed the karst fields of today's southwestern Bosnia (Duvno, Livno, Glamoč and perhaps Grahovo).
 The Drina has been known since at least the 11th century, but it cannot be said when it was formed into a wider area of at least 4-5 župas.
-Herceg Stjepan Vukčić is intitulated the Knyaz of Drina, and the ethnic term Drinjak for the inhabitants of this area is still in use, clearly separating inhabitants of that region from the Bosnians or Hercegovinians.
+Herceg Stjepan Vukčić bore a title the Knez of Drina, and the ethnic term Drinjak for the inhabitants of this area in the Upper Drina is still in use (Podrinjac for middle and lower course of the Drina), clearly separating inhabitants of that region from the Bosnians or Hercegovinians.
 Podrinje also entered the title of Bosnian rulers, and in the feudal period, a specific feudal area of Trebotić-Dinjičić-Kovačević noble family was organized in this area.